jzillmann/moontime-droid/README.markdown

 USED LIBRARIES
 =====

-Thanks to following libraries which made development more easy!
+Thanks to following libraries which made development more easy and more fun!!!

 + [Guava](http://code.google.com/p/guava-libraries/)
 + [Guice](http://code.google.com/p/google-guice/)